Castlevania: Curse of Darkness: In other media

 Hector and Isaac were introduced in the second season of the Castlevania animated television series as recurring characters (with the latter being vastly different in terms of character design compared to the game).
 In the subsequent season, a loose adaption of Saint Germain was added to the cast as well.
-The events of Curse of Darkness were not adapted.
+The events of Curse of Darkness were loosely adapted in the form of a few events, such as Death disgusing himself to trick someone into bringing Dracula back, and the concept of the Infinite Corridor.